SubwayTakes

 SubwayTakes, also Subway Takes, is an internet talk show hosted by comedian and media personality Kareem Rahma.
-Similar to the "man on the street" style of video,' the show features interviews by Rahma of civilians and celebrities in the New York City Subway, using a microphone clipped to a MetroCard, in which the interviewees present and defend a unique or controversial opinion, called a "take".
+Similar to the "man on the street" style of video', the show features interviews by Rahma of civilians and celebrities in the New York City Subway, using a microphone clipped to a MetroCard, in which the interviewees present and defend a unique or controversial opinion, called a "take".

 Background

 SubwayTakes is an internet talk show co-founded by Kareem Rahma and Andrew Kuo.
 The show is hosted by Rahma, who uses a MetroCard with a microphone clipped to it to interview people on a subway.
 Rahma prompts the interviewee with "So what's your take?", after which they must "defend" their take in the face of Rahma's agreement or disagreement.

 SubwayTakes includes branded content and has featured takes paid for by Google, Microsoft, Hulu, StreetEasy and H&M. Rahma and his guests have had brands including H&M, Urban Outfitters, KOTN, and J. Crew sponsor their outfits.
 Rahma worked closely with Google on the take about "Android Users as Better Lovers": "I said let's bring her back and let's incorporate any message you want to do into this video.
 And so we developed a take together with the brand, with the talent."
-As well as working with brands independently of the show, Rahma told Forbes in 2024:

-"It seems like brands have a really cool time and they trust us to do our thing.
+Rahma has described SubwayTakes approach to branded content, saying, "It seems like brands have a really cool time and they trust us to do our thing.
 So any brand that comes to us, we will figure it out.
 Some just want us to do whatever we want and they just want the collab post [...]
-Others want product placement.
-I did one with Totino's Pizza Rolls where I was eating Pizza Rolls for no particular reason but it was really funny.
-And I was actually excited to do it because it was the first time we did product placement.
-I actually pitched the brand that.
-They said let's do the take about snacks and Pizza Rolls.
-I said what if we do the take about whatever and I'm eating Pizza Rolls."
+Others want product placement."

-SubwayTakes has expanded to Chicago with their series, L Takes.
+SubwayTakes has expanded to Chicago with their series, L Takes, and to London in the form of Tube Takes.